cassiozen/mithryn-ttrpg/players guide.md

 #### Calculate the Target Numbers (TNs)

-Whenever you try something risky, dramatic, or simply difficult within the game, you’ll roll dice to see if your character pulls it off.
+Whenever you try something risky, dramatic, or simply difficult within the game, you’ll roll the dice to see if your character pulls it off.

 The Target Number (TN) is the threshold you need to meet or beat with your roll for your action to succeed.